Saint John Vianney Seminary (Denver): Accreditation & Affiliations

 St. John Vianney is accredited by the Association of Theological Schools and is affiliated with the Pontifical University of Saint Thomas Aquinas in Rome and Regis University in Denver.

 Administration

-Previous rectors of St. John Vianney include Denver's current archbishop Samuel J. Aquila, Msgr.
+Previous rectors of St. John Vianney include former Denver Archbishop Samuel J. Aquila, Msgr.
 Michael Glenn, Rev. Scott Traynor.
 As of 2018. the rector was Fr.
 Daniel Leonard.

 Students

 St. John Vianney serves 15 dioceses in the Western United States and two international dioceses.
 As of 2014, 136 men from these dioceses were attending the seminary to prepare for the priesthood.